 A dedicated support team who deal with any administrative or technical enquiries.

-All our staff, whether academic, pastoral, administrative, or technical, will reply to queries within 2 working days at the latest, and usually much sooner.
+All our staff, whether academic, pastoral, administrative, or technical, will reply to queries within two working days at the latest, and usually much sooner.